zzxming/d3-chart/README.md

 # d3-chart

-This is a template for drawing charts using d3.js.
+This is a template for drawing charts using d3.js. [online demo](https://zzxming.github.io/d3-chart/)

 ## Project Setup